 AV Travel Tour Leader, one of our experienced, bi-lingual staff will greet you at the airport.
 Depart for the state of Virginia.

-Visit Luray Caverns, originally called Luray Cave, is the largest & most popular caverns in Eastern America, discovery in 1878.
+Depart to visit Luray Caverns, originally called Luray Cave, is the largest & most popular caverns in the Eastern America, discovery in 1878.
 Continue to see the Natural Bridge.
-Home of Mother Nature’s enormous and breathtaking rock bridge of Rockbridge County, Natural Bridge sits in the southern end of the Shenandoah VAlley flanked by the Blue Ridge Mountains.
+Home of mother-nature’s enormous and breathtaking rock bridge of Rockbridge County, Natural Bridge sits in the southern end of the Shenandoah Valley flanked by the Blue Ridge Mountains.
 For years, Natural Bridge was a mountain retreat, drawing visitors from all over to view the awe-inspiring nature-sculpted arch that soars high above Cedar Creek.
 Once among our nation’s most visited natural wonders and known as One of the Seven Natural Wonders of the Modern World, the Bridge inspired the Monacan Indians to worship it, young George Washington to survey it, Thomas Jefferson to purchase it, and famous artists to paint and illustrate it.
 (B/D)

 Drive across the state of Tennessee to visit Great Smoky Mountains National Park, a mountain range rising along the Tennessee–North Carolina border, is among the oldest mountains in the world, formed 200-300 million years ago with elevations in the park ranging from 875 to 6,643 feet.